Dermabrasion Houston: An Overview

 - Procedure Recovery Location

-There are some precautions for those who have specific skin conditions, including severe acne or those who are on aggressive acne medications.
+There are some precautions for those who have specific skin conditions, or those who are on certain acne medications.
 The doctor will evaluate the patient’s condition before any treatment and inquire about any medical case that may be present, or medications that have been taken within the last year.

 Freckles are an overproduction of melanin in the skin and common to those who have a fair complexion.
-It becomes visible due to extreme exposure to sun.
-Although dermabrasion can remove the top layers of skin where freckles are contained, there are other alternatives specifically for freckle removal such as a chemical peel or laser treatment to minimize the freckles from reoccurring.
+It becomes visible due to extreme exposure to the sun.
+Although dermabrasion can remove the top layers of skin where freckles are contained, there are other alternatives specifically for freckle removal such as a chemical peel or laser treatment to minimize skin freckling.